 Every “retirement calculator” I’ve come across from any financial firm always begins with you assuming an investment rate of return you either want to earn or think you can earn.

-That rate that you need to earn is NOT chosen arbitrarily.
-It’s the investment rate of return that allows your Retirement Bucket™ to keep pace with inflation and remain intact year after year while allowing you to continue to spend what you want.
+This is not chosen arbitrarily.
+It’s the investment rate of return that allows your Retirement Bucket™ to keep pace with inflation and remain intact year after year while you to continue to spend what you want.

-And, it’s different for everybody so there’s no “rule of thumb.”
+And, it’s different for everybody so there are no accurate “rules of thumb.”

 Why This Rate Is Different for Everybody